demmonx/webserver-deployer/README.md

   1. Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
-  4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
-  5. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`
+  4. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`

-Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.

-Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.
-Otherwise, the next steps are below.
+Run `./install.sh --name=... --ip=... [--cpu=[1-8] --ram=512(or more)]` in order to directly install the vbox

 ### Setting up your hosts file

-You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the line below:
+You need to modify your host machine's hosts file to add the new hosts, in order to use ssh.

-    192.168.33.34  lemp

-(Where `lemp`) is the hostname you have configured in the `Vagrantfile`).
+Run `sudo hosts-update.sh` to do that

-After that is configured, you could visit http://lemp/ in a browser, and you'll see the Nginx 'Welcome to nginx!' page.
+After that is configured, you could visit http://{server name}/ in a browser, and you'll see the Nginx 'Welcome to nginx!' page, or your can use run
+`ssh vargant@server` with password `vargant`

-If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.
+If you'd like additional assistance editing your hosts file, or do that manually, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.

+## Licence
+MIT license

 ## Author Information

-Created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+Based on (https://github.com/geerlingguy/ansible-vagrant-examples) by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).